Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 Post training you may see following files in your `log_dir`:
 ```
 1. args.txt: Stores all the arguments you specified in the training.
-2. log.txt: The log of the training, shows model responses and the generated rewards.
+2. log.txt: The log of the training, shows the model responses and the generated rewards.
 3. algo_output/output.pkl: The complete output showing the prompt and rewards at each stage of the optimization.
 4. algo_output/trace.txt: Shows the trace of the prompt evolution across the search process.
 ```